 President of the Royal Society of Sculptors

 Hannele Tilles has curated several exhibitions in her native Finland.
 She has a long-standing interest in art, particularly sculpture, and has served in previous juries for Public Art Awards at the Royal Society of Sculptors.
 She was also a jury member for the Society’s SKULPTUR project, an exhibition of work from all five Nordic countries.
-Hannele is also involved with a new art prize BELOW ZERO with Beaconsfield Gallery in London and will serve as a juror in 2019 for an art prize at a museum in Krakow, Poland.
+Hannele is also involved with a new art prize BELOW ZERO with Beaconsfield Gallery in London and serves as a juror for a triennial art prize at Galicia Museum in Krakow, Poland.

 For over eleven years Ruth worked for The Royal Parks, as Head of Landscape and Project Sponsor for major projects, until moving to Queen Elizabeth Olympic Park nearly 2 years ago.
 At The Royal Parks she was responsible for caring for the historic landscapes and accommodating events like Frieze Art (The Regent’s Park), Anish Kapoor: Turning the World Upside Down (Kensington Gardens) and permanent art installations.
 At LLDC she is responsible for guiding development of landscape and the public realm over the Park and regeneration area.
 Currently she is working with the East Bank Partners (V&A, Sadler’s Wells, BBC and UAL’s London College of Fashion) to implement art within the public realm for the Stratford Waterfront site.

 Entry fees are:

 Non RSS members – £32.50